-Thank you for purchasing the Bridgeworks iSCSI & Fibre Channel to SAS Bridge.
+Thank you for purchasing the Bridgeworks iSCSI to SAS Bridge.

-The EFCSAS2240 Bridge has been designed to ensure that in the majority of installations it will require the minimum of set up before use.
-However, we suggest you read the following, which will guide you through setting up the iSCSI and Fibre Channel Networks as well as the SAS aspects of the EFCSAS2240 Bridge.
+The Bridge has been designed to ensure that in the majority of installations it will require the minimum of set up before use.
+However, we suggest you read the following section that will guide you through setting up both the network and SAS aspects of the iSCSI Bridge

-The GUI Management section will guide you through the initial set up required to install the Bridge on to your network.
+The GUI Management section guide you through the initial set up required to install the Bridge on to your network.